Sierra College is committed to Guided Pathways to increase

 Administrator, this position provides leadership and operational

-establishes and reviews internal policies and procedures while
+internal policies and procedures while ensuring compliance with

-ensuring compliance with Title 5 and District policies as well as
+Title 5 and District policies as well as other applicable State and

 Sierra College has a strong commitment to the achievement of equity